Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

 Next, let $\Omega^{\delta}\subset\delta\Z^2$ be the graph on the primal lattice corresponding to $\Omega^{\delta, \diamond}$.
 Consider the primal polygon $(\Omega^{\delta}; x_1^{\delta}, \ldots, x_{2N}^{\delta})$ and spanning trees on it, with the following boundary conditions (see Figure~\ref{fig::polygon}): first, every other boundary arc is wired,

 and second, these $N$ wired arcs are further wired together according to a non-crossing partition outside of $\Omega^{\delta}$.
 Note that there is a bijection between non-crossing partitions of the $N$ wired boundary arcs and planar link patterns with $N$ links, illustrated in Figure~\ref{fig::8pointsE_meander}.
-Hence, we may encode the boundary condition by a label $\beta\in\LP_N$, and we thus speak of the UST with \emph{boundary condition} $\beta$.
+Hence, we may encode the boundary condition by a label $\beta\in\LP_N$, and we thus speak of the UST \emph{with boundary condition} (b.c.) $\beta$.
+Let $\tree_{\delta}$ be a uniformly chosen spanning tree on $\Omega^{\delta}$ with b.c. $\beta$.
+Then, there exist $N$ curves on the medial lattice $\Omega^{\delta, \diamond}$ running along the tree and connecting $\{x_1^{\delta, \diamond}, \ldots, x_{2N}^{\delta, \diamond}\}$ pairwise.
+We call them UST \emph{Peano curves}.
+The goal of this section is to describe the scaling limit of these Peano curves.